Three new trends in Non-Alcoholic Cocktails

 2 oz freshly brewed espresso or cold brew concentrate

-5 oz Top Note Bitter Lemon Tonic Water
+5 oz Top Note Lemon Spritz

 Garnish: orange wedge